Top 15 FAQ for Remote Patient Monitoring in 2021

 6. What is the role of technology in remote patient monitoring?

 Remote patient monitoring uses various technology tools to monitor patient health.
 RPM uses both software and hardware technologies to provide hassle-free, uninterrupted services to patients.
-RPM technologies help to deliver best-in-class health solutions and enable to monitor the patients away from the hospital.
+RPM technologies help to deliver best-in-class health solutions and enable the patients away from the hospital.
 Currently, the role of technology in remote patient monitoring is revolutionizing the way healthcare systems can function.

 7. Does RPM require continuous supervision?

-RPM set up established with instantaneous connections that constantly deliver the information to the healthcare providers.
+RPM is set up with established with instantaneous connections that constantly deliver the information to the healthcare providers.
 Remote patient monitoring does not require continuous supervision, unlike in-clinic care that requires regular monitoring of the patient’s vitals.
 RPM devices alert the end-user with an alarm that indicates immediate attention to the patient.

 8. Can patients in rural locations get access to remote patient monitoring facilities?